jeterbug/personal-website/README.md

 # Portfolio Website

-This is a simple one-page portfolio site for Jeter Cotton, focusing on operations project management.
+This is a one-page glassmorphic portfolio site for Jeter Cotton, focusing on operations project management.

 ## Launch Instructions